Caldwell County, Texas

 Caldwell County is a county located in the U.S. state of Texas.
-As of the 2020 census, its population was 45,883.
-Its county seat is Lockhart.
-The county was founded in 1848 and named after Mathew Caldwell, a ranger captain who fought in the Battle of Plum Creek against the Comanches and against Santa Anna's armies during the Texas Revolution.
+As of the 2020 census, the population was 45,883, and was estimated to be 52,430 in 2024, Its county seat is Lockhart.
+The county was founded on March 6, 1848 and named after Mathew Caldwell, a ranger captain who fought in the Battle of Plum Creek against the Comanches and against Santa Anna's armies during the Texas Revolution.
 Caldwell was also a signer of the Texas Declaration of Independence.

 Caldwell County is part of the Greater Austin metropolitan area.

 History

 Around 8000 BC, Paleo-Indians hunter-gatherers inhabited the area, and later Tonkawa, Karankawa and Comanche peoples became the first identified inhabitants.
 Caldwell County, of Green DeWitt's petition for a land grant to establish a colony in Texas, was approved by the Mexican government in 1825.

 In 1839, Edmund Bellinger became the first settler of Prairie Lea, the county's oldest town.
 Sam Houston named the town for his future wife Margaret Lea Houston.
-The legislature formed Caldwell County from Bastrop and Gonzales Counties in March 1845.
+The legislature formed Caldwell County from Bastrop and Gonzales counties in March 1845.
 Lockhart was named as the county seat.

 By 1860, the county population was 2,871, with 1,610 slaves.
 The community of Fentress was established, originally as Riverside, but later changed to honor the town's first physician, James Fentress.
 The next year, the county voted 434–188 in favor of secession from the Union.
 Several hundred men from Caldwell County served in the Confederate States Army.